 Ms N Khanam

-In Years 7-8, activities are integrated into the PSHE curriculum, which focuses on the our scholars' personal development, values and key life skills.
+In Years 7-8, activities are integrated into the PSHE curriculum, which focuses on our scholars' personal development, values and key life skills.
+During our Futures Week, our younger scholars have events and activities with employers and universities to help them start thinking about future pathways.

 In the upper school, the careers programme is carried out through: